European Commission Blue Book Traineeship 2022 (Travel + €1,252 monthly stipend)

 Up to three relevant work experiences can be mentioned in the application.
 Only work experience that is related to the profile that is selected and lasted, uninterruptedly, more than 6 weeks should be declared.
 Traineeships made during university courses are already assessed as part of the education and shall not be mentioned as work experiences.

-Number of Awardees: Not stated
+Number of Awardees: 2 (for international candidates)

 Value of Traineeship: